DaveParillo/gravity-wiki/JavaServices.md

 		params1.setMultiplicandB(2);
 		multRequest1.setData(params1);

-		// Make an Asyncronous request for multiplication gn.request("Multiplication", //Service Name
+		// Make an Asynchronous request for multiplication do {
+			ret = gn.request("Multiplication", //Service Name
 					 multRequest1, //Request
 					 requestor, //Object containing callback that will get the result.
 					 "8 x 2"); //A string that identifies which request this is.
+			// Service may not be registered yet if (ret != GravityReturnCode.SUCCESS)
+			{
+				Log.warning("Failed request to Multiplication, retrying...");
+				Thread.sleep(1000);
+			}
+		} while (ret != GravityReturnCode.SUCCESS);

 And lastly, we make the synchronous request against the same service: